Josh Warrington Profile

 Following his Commonwealth title triumph in 2014, Warrington signed a five-fight deal under the Matchroom banner.

-Hearn said at the time that: "Josh is the biggest ticket seller in the country right now, and we have an opportunity to do something very big in Leeds."
+"Josh is the biggest ticket seller in the country right now, and we have an opportunity to do something very big in Leeds," Hearn said at the time.

 In a shocking turn of events, Warrington and Hearn were reunited in 2020.
 Speaking to Planet Sport, Hearn revealed he had got his man back on an initial three-fight deal.